skrobman/to-do-app/README.md

    npm start

 # Usage
--Open your browser and go to http://your_local_host to see the app in action.
+ - Open your browser and go to http://your_local_host to see the app in action.
--Use the input field to add new tasks.
+ - Use the input field to add new tasks.
--Click on the checkbox to mark tasks as completed or incomplete.
+ - Click on the checkbox to mark tasks as completed or incomplete.
--Use the delete button to remove tasks.
+ - Use the delete button to remove tasks.
 # Code Structure
  - App.jsx: The main component containing the todo list logic.
  - styles.css: The stylesheet for the app.